kanisterio/kanister/examples/mysql-kopia-repository-server/README.md

 --prefix=/repo-controller/ --region=<s3_bucket_region> \
 --access-key=<aws_access_key> --secret-access-key=<aws_secret_access_key> --password=<repository_password>
 ```

+### Create Repository Server CR

+**NOTE:**

+All the secrets mentioned below are required to be created in the same namespace as the Kanister controller.
+And all the secrets would be used while creating the Repository Server CR.

 - Generate TLS Certificates and create TLS secret for Kopia Repository Server for secure communication between Kopia Repository Server and Client